 - Need to change the file type?
 Online Convert is a great Web app that lets you convert audio, video, images, and other kinds of files without installing software

-Sierra College is not charging for pay-to-print during the spring 2023 semester.
+Sierra College is not charging for pay-to-print during the Fall 2023 semester.

 Students can print on campus in the Learning Commons Lab (black and white only).